Acorus calamus: Toxicity

+volatilization of the heat-labile compound during prolonged boiling.

 Allegedly, the plant is psychoactive (hallucinogenic), but for example all experiments with American calamus have been completely unsuccessful, even those involving very high dosages (up to 300 g of rhizomes).

 Uses

 A. calamus has been an item of trade in many cultures for centuries.
 It has been used in traditional medicine for various ailments, and the aroma of its essential oil is used in the perfume industry.
 The essence from the rhizome is used as a flavor for foods, alcoholic beverages, and bitters in Europe.
 It was also once used to make candy.

 Food

 The young stalks can be pulled when under 30 cm; the inner stems can be eaten raw.
 The roots can be washed, peeled, cut into small pieces, boiled, and simmered in syrup to make candy.

 In herbal medicine

 Sweet flag has a long history of use in Chinese, Nepalese, and Indian herbal traditions.
 Sweet flag was and is used in herbalism by the Chipewyan people.